spikegrobstein/mcwrapper/README.markdown

     ./mcwrapper config serverpath

 The above will output the path to the `minecraft_server.jar` file that it will wrap.
 All config commands can be run whether `mcwrapper` is running a server or not.
 A bug currently exists where if `mcwrapper` cannot locate the minecraft_server.jar, no commands will work.

-A full list of configuration options and commands can be found by typing:

-    ./mcwrapper help

 ## Configuration